flowbased/flowtrace/doc/braindump.md

 Unlike typical stacktraces, flowtraces can keep 'history', that is to keep information about events which happened seconds or minutes before.

+## Event store

+Flowtraces are currently serialized files of one or more network execution of a single runtime.
+However, in order to fully utilize the data in them, being able to store them all in a query-able database would be beneficial.
+This is especially for analysis which require data from different traces: across multiple network invocations, different machines and versions of the software.

+It should be possible to stream the data directly to such an event store from production machines.
+However the store should probably be the primary interface for analysis, with flowtrace files being imported in before doing non-trivial analysis on it.

+### Usecases

+* Allow to lookup data for any production failure.
+Look at it, compare it against cases which did not fail.
+* Deduplicate production failures reported into a single bug, by finding which follow a common pattern.
+Also to estimate the impact of a single bug.
+* Do performance analytics.
+Both coarse-grained and fine-grained.
+Find hotspots and hickups.
+* (maybe) allow to perform invariant-based testing of components, by searching for input/output data in DB, and checking preconditions/postconditions.
+* (maybe) automatically generating minimal testcases

+Traces are *primarily meta-data* about the execution of an FBP system.
+However, such an event store may also be used to store *data* from the system.
+For instance to store sensor data, computation results and analytics.

+### Possible SQL representation

+SQL has the advantage that many very scalable solutions and techniques exists for it.
+Thanks to IndexedDB one can also use it in the browser, which is interesting for interactive exploration and analysis.

+Events table

+    id: UUID | identifier for this event
+    time: DateTime | When the event was created
+    event: string | Type of event.
+Typically "data"

+    runtime: UUID | id of the FBP runtime this event comes from
+    component: string | component (or subgraph) this event originated in
+    networkpath: string | Path of the network (@component instance) from top-level of @runtime.
+Ex: "subsystem.mymodule.performfoo"
+    sourcenode: string | Name of node @data was sent *from*
+    sourceport: string | Port the @data was sent *from*
+    targetnode: string | Name of node @data twas sent *to*
+    targetport: string | Port the @data was sent *to*

+    json: JSON | data in JSON representation
+    blob: Blob | data as a binary blob, if it cannot be represented as JSON

+    # TODO: specify versioning information

+There should also be some versioning information.
+Possibly this could be some hash (git SHA?) on the runtime level.
+Would then have to lookup details on component/dependency version